malrase/malrase.github.io/source/_posts/2014-05-19-street-art-butte-aux-cailles.markdown

 title: "Street Art in the Butte-aux-Cailles, Paris"
 date: 2014-05-19 12:43:05 +0200
 comments: true
-categories: street-art paris butte-aux-cailles the-journey-2014 walking-tour sampsa miss-tic urbansolid janaundjs
+categories: street-art paris france butte-aux-cailles the-journey-2014 walking-tour sampsa miss-tic urbansolid janaundjs
 ---

 Our first major stop in Europe has been Paris.
 We're staying in an area new to us: [la Butte-aux-Cailles](http://en.wikipedia.org/wiki/Butte-aux-Cailles).
 It's in the [13th arrondissement](http://en.wikipedia.org/wiki/13th_arrondissement_of_Paris) of Paris, in the south-east of the city.